windmill-labs/deploy-from-github-example/README.md

-<p align=center> <b> Warning: WIP - currently under development, please check back in a few days for definitive version </b> </p>

-Todo:

-- [x] Create dir tree
-- [x] Add example scripts
-- [ ] Refactor the import script
-- [ ] Step-by-step readme

 # GH-Action

-This demo repository showcases how GitHub Actions can be used to deploy scripts to Windmill.
+This demo repository showcases how GitHub Actions can be used to deploy scripts to Windmill, and use GitHub as your sole source of truth.

 It uses the
 [`windmill-gh-action-deploy`](https://github.com/windmill-labs/windmill-gh-action-deploy)
-action to deploy the script to Windmill.
+action to deploy the workspace to Windmill.

 You can find the Action on the GitHub marketplace:
 [here](https://github.com/marketplace/actions/deploy-to-windmill-dev)